 We have compiled a list of food-related courses across campus, including DeCals.
 The courses are organized by department in alphabetical order.
 To search the online database for specific faculty or keywords, use Command+F.

 If you teach or know of a class that is not on the list, please let us know at foodinstitute [at] berkeley.edu

 Undergraduate Minor in Food Systems

 BFI collaborated with an interdisciplinary group of faculty, students, and administrative staff to develop an undergraduate minor in food systems, which launched in Fall 2015.
 The Food Systems minor, hosted by the Department of Environmental Science, Policy & Management (ESPM) at the College of Natural Resources (CNR), is an interdisciplinary program of study that explores the role of food within the environment and society.
 Learn more about the Food Systems Minor here.

 Graduate Certificate in Food Systems

-The Berkeley Food Institute is currently working on the creation of a Graduate Certificate in Food Systems.
-This proposed certificate responds to an escalating need to empower new leaders with the capacity to create innovative solutions to pressing food and agriculture challenges.
+The Graduate Certificate in Food Systems (GCFS) responds to an escalating need to empower new leaders with the capacity to create innovative solutions to pressing food and agriculture challenges.
 Building on UC Berkeley’s strength as a multi-disciplinary pioneer in food systems studies, the Certificate in Food Systems prepares master’s and doctoral students to think critically about the multi-level, multi-system factors that affect food production, distribution, and consumption locally, nationally, and globally.
-This interdisciplinary program will complement students’ primary fields of study by addressing the ecological, social, health, political, policy, legal, and economic dimensions of food and agriculture and providing graduates with the necessary theoretical framework and practical skills that can be applied across diverse and emerging food-system challenges.
+This interdisciplinary program complements students’ primary fields of study by addressing the ecological, social, health, political, policy, legal, and economic dimensions of food and agriculture and providing graduates with the necessary theoretical framework and practical skills that can be applied across diverse and emerging food-systems challenges.